University of Oxford Botanic Garden: The Danby Gate

 The gateway consists of three bays, each with a pediment.
 The largest and central bay, containing the segmented arch is recessed, causing its larger pediment to be partially hidden by the flanking smaller pediments of the projecting lateral bays.

 The stone work is heavily decorated being bands of alternating vermiculated rustication and plain dressed stone.
 The pediments of the lateral bays are seemingly supported by circular columns which frame niches containing statues of Charles I and Charles II in classical pose.
 The tympanum of the central pediment contains a segmented niche containing a bust of the Earl of Danby.
 It is a Grade I listed structure (ref.
 1485/423).
 The gate was shot at during the English Civil War.
 It previously held a statue of Charles I and one other (probably the Queen) as Charles II was only three years old when the gateway was built.
-The restoration dates from around 1653 and portrays both the late Charles ! and the then current king, Charles II.
-It wa sculpted by William Bird of Oxford.
+The restoration dates from around 1653 and portrays both the late Charles I and the then current king, Charles II.
+It was sculpted by William Bird of Oxford.